 The Organisation also carry out various kinds of sporting activities to keep the youths in a healthy state of mind.
 Cultural traditions and social activities are held to instil awareness among the youths.
 Leadership is also stressed by having forums, training camps, seminars, and workshops in order to forge responsible leaders in a developing society.
-Members are also given help in carrying out economic, business and agricultural projects in order to raise the living standards of youths.
+Members are also Biven help in carrying out economic, business and agricultural Projects in order to raise the living standards of youths.

-Organisation, a grief concern was voiced out by its patron, Datuk brings together various temples authorities, the Hindu Youth
+Despite all the commitments undertaken by the Organisation, a grief concern was voiced out by its patron, Datuk S. Samy Vellu over the disunity and lack of guidance between Hindu organisations.
+The setting up of co-ordinating body, which brings together various temples authorities, the Hindu Youth